-1. "Adverse action" means any administrative, civil, equitable, or criminal action permitted by a state's laws which is imposed by a licensing board or other authority against a PA license or license

-- application or Compact privilege such as license denial, censure, revocation, suspension, probation, monitoring of the licensee, or restriction on the licensee's practice; - 2.
+- 1. "Adverse action" means any administrative, civil, equitable, or criminal action permitted by a state's laws which is imposed by a licensing board or other authority against a PA license or license application or compact privilege such as license denial, censure, revocation, suspension, probation, monitoring of the licensee, or restriction on the licensee's practice; - 2.
 "Compact privilege" means the authorization granted by a remote state to allow a licensee from another participating state to practice as a PA to provide medical services and other licensed activity to a patient located in the remote state under the remote state's laws and regulations; - 3.
 "Conviction" means a finding by a court that an individual is guilty of a felony or misdemeanor offense through adjudication or entry of a plea of guilt or no contest to the charge by the offender; - 4.
 "Criminal background check" means the submission of fingerprints or other biometric-based information for a license applicant for the purpose of obtaining that applicant's criminal history record information, as defined in 28 C.F.R., Section 20.3(d), from the state's criminal history record repository as defined in 28 C.F.R., Section 20.3(f); - 5.
-"Data system" means the repository of information about licensees, including, but not limited to, license status and adverse actions, which is created and administered under the terms of the Compact;
+"Data system" means the repository of information about licensees, including, but not limited to, license status and adverse

-- 6. "Executive committee" means a group of directors and ex officio individuals elected or appointed pursuant to paragraph 2 of subsection F of Section 7 of this Compact; - 7.
-"Impaired practitioner" means a PA whose practice is adversely affected by health-related conditions that impact his or her ability to practice; - 8.
-"Investigative information" means information, records, or documents received or generated by a licensing board pursuant to an investigation; - 9.
+- 1 actions, which is created and administered under the terms of this 2 Compact; - 6.
+"Executive committee" means a group of directors and exofficio individuals elected or appointed pursuant to paragraph 2 of subsection F of Section 7; - 7.
+"Impaired practitioner" means a PA whose practice is adversely affected by health-related conditions that impact his or her ability to practice; - 9 8.
+"Investigative information" means information, records, or 10 documents received or generated by a licensing board pursuant to an 11 investigation; - 9.
 "Jurisprudence requirement" means the assessment of an individual's knowledge of the laws and rules governing the practice of a PA in a state; - 10.
-"License" means current authorization by a state, other than authorization pursuant to a Compact privilege, for a PA to provide medical services, which would be unlawful without current authorization; - 11.
-"Licensee" means an individual who holds a license from a state to provide medical services as a PA; - 12.
-"Licensing board" means any state entity authorized to license and otherwise regulate PAs; - 21 13.
-"Medical services" means health care services provided for 22 the diagnosis, prevention, treatment, cure, or relief of a health 23 condition, injury, or disease, as defined by a state's laws and 24 regulations;

-- 1 14.
-"Model Compact" means the model for the PA Licensure 2 Compact on file with The Council of State Governments or other 3 entity as designated by the Commission; - 15.
-"Participating state" means a state that has enacted the Compact; - 16.
+"License" means current authorization by a state, other than authorization pursuant to a compact privilege, for a PA to provide medical services, which would be unlawful without current authorization; - 19 11.
+"Licensee" means an individual who holds a license from a 20 state to provide medical services as a PA; - 21 12.
+"Licensing board" means any state entity authorized to 22 license and otherwise regulate PAs; - 23 13.
+"Medical services" means health care services provided for 24 the diagnosis, prevention, treatment, cure, or relief of a health entity as designated by the Commission; - 6 15.
+"Participating state" means a state that has enacted this 7 Compact; - 16.
 "PA" means an individual who is licensed as a physician assistant in a state.
-For purposes of the Compact, any other title or status adopted by a state to replace the term "physician assistant" shall be deemed synonymous with "physician assistant" and shall confer the same rights and responsibilities to the licensee under the provisions of the Compact at the time of its enactment; - 17.
-"PA Licensure Compact Commission", "Compact Commission", or "Commission" means the national administrative body created pursuant to subsection A of Section 7 of this Compact; - 18.
+For purposes of this Compact, any other title or status adopted by a state to replace the term "physician assistant" shall be deemed synonymous with "physician assistant" and shall confer the same rights and responsibilities to the licensee under the provisions of this Compact at the time of its enactment; - 17.
+"PA Licensure Compact Commission," "Compact Commission," or "Commission" means the national administrative body created pursuant to subsection A of section 7 of this Compact; - 18.
 "Qualifying license" means an unrestricted license issued by a participating state to provide medical services as a PA; - 19.
-"Remote state" means a participating state where a licensee who is not licensed as a PA is exercising or seeking to exercise the Compact privilege; - 20.
-"Rule" means a regulation promulgated by an entity that has the force and effect of law; - 21.
-"Significant investigative information" means investigative 23 information that a licensing board, after an inquiry or 24 investigation that includes notification and an opportunity for the
+"Remote state" means a participating state where a licensee who is not licensed as a PA is exercising or seeking to exercise the compact privilege; - 20.
+"Rule" means a regulation promulgated by an entity that has the force and effect of law;